jmervine/auto-spotify/index.md

 title: Home
 ---

-# 🎵 Auto-Spotify
+# Auto-Spotify 🎵

-AI-powered Spotify playlist generator that creates playlists from text prompts or song files.
+Create Spotify playlists automatically!
+Auto-Spotify can create playlists from your own song lists or use AI to generate new playlists based on your music preferences.

 ## 📦 Download Pre-built Binaries